 I don’t know, I just know it.
-Maybe you got the chance to read the other interviews I did with the other Apprentice winners, but nearly every time I guessed their star signs!
+Maybe you had the chance to read the other interviews I did with the other Apprentice winners: well, nearly every time I guessed their star signs.

 Oh, really?!
 And what star sign are you?!